Reverb effect: Plate reverb

-Spring reverbs, introduced by Bell Labs, use a set of springs mounted inside a box.
-They work similarly to plate reverb, with a transducer and pickup placed at either end of the spring.
-They were popular in the 1960s, and were first used by the Hammond company to add reverb to Hammond organs.
-They became popular with guitarists, including surf musicians such as Dick Dale, as they could easily be built into guitar amplifiers.
-They were also used by dub reggae musicians such as King Tubby.
-Laurens Hammond was granted a patent on a spring-based mechanical reverberation system in 1939.

 Digital reverb

 Digital reverb units simulate reverb by using multiple delay lines with fading trails, giving the impression of sound bouncing off surfaces.
 Some digital effects allow users to independently adjust early and late reflections.
 Digital reverb was introduced in 1976 by EMT with the EMT 250, and became popular in the 1980s.

 Gated reverb

 Gated reverb combines reverb with a noise gate, creating a "large" sound with a short tail.
-It was pioneered by English recording engineer Hugh Padgham and drummer Phil Collins, and became a staple of 1980s pop music.
+It was pioneered by the English recording engineer Hugh Padgham and the drummer Phil Collins, and became a staple of 1980s pop music.

 Convolution reverb

 Convolution uses impulse responses to record the reverberation of physical spaces and recreate them digitally.
 The first real-time convolution reverb processor, the DRE S777, was announced by Sony in 1999.
 Convolution reverb is often used in film production, with sound engineers recording impulse responses of sets and locations so sounds can be added in post-production with realistic reverberation.